CSESS/constitution/README.md

 Week 11: Nomination of full cabinet(s).
 The First Week of January: Announcement of the final list of cabinet(s).
 Spring semester.
-Week 1–4: Cabinet(s) promotion (2 weeks).
+Week 1-4: Cabinet(s) promotion (2 weeks).
-Week 1–4: Election (within 7 clear days after the end of promotion period).
+Week 1-4: Election (within 7 clear days after the end of promotion period).
 ### 7.3.
 Election Board
 #### 7.3.1.
 Composition
-The Election Board shall consist of 4 members, including both executive committee members and other Full Members.
+The Election Board shall consist of 4 members, including both Executive Committee members and other Full Members.
 The Election Board shall set up at least 7 clear days before the nomination period.
 All nominators or nominees cannot be any members of the Election Board.
 #### 7.3.2.
 Abstention
 Members of the Election Board shall not vote in the Election.
 #### 7.3.3.
 Functions